MOTEL MISSION STATEMENT?: & a little bit of GREEN

 In 2008, we were able to make two wonderful improvements, we ripped up the entire drive and parking lot to clean things up and improve drainage.
 This and associated costs were $20,000.
 We also were able to dig up the 1,000 gallon oil tank for the motel.
 As there were poor records in prior years, we had no way of knowing how old the tank was.
 Since they have a useful life of about 30 years, we decided not to take any chances.
 A leaky oil tank can cost $100,000 in clean up… or more.
 Once we dug up the tank, we found it in especially good condition – perhaps about 15 years old.
 But better safe than sorry; that little project was $7,000 overall.

-New black-out drapes are in the works along with new windows, doors and case goods!!!
+New black-out drapes along with wide slatted blinds were added along with new windows, doors and case goods!!!
 We even refitted some 1950’s dressers with stone tops.
 Most recently we purchased “sound machines” for the winter nights when the a/c does not black-out neighbor noise from our thin walls (SORRY about that!!!
 They were not good at sound proofing back then!).
 AND new phones with pretty good bluetooth speakers for your cell phones – complete with 4 USB charging outlets.
-Some other cool projects for the near future include lobby renovations, a porch addition to the little studio apartment and finally a HOT tub for those beat up bodies after skiing… we REALLY want that one, but commercial building codes discouraged public hot tubs.
+Some other cool projects include lobby renovations.
+Later we’ll add a porch addition to the little studio apartment and finally a HOT tub for those beat up bodies after skiing… we REALLY want that one, but commercial building codes discouraged public hot tubs.
 But we’ll try – and we’ll figure it out.

-So, as of yet, the motel has yet to drive a profit in excess of poverty level; such is the life of a small business in the last 8 years.
+So, as of yet, the motel has yet to drive a profit in excess of poverty level; such is the life of a small business in the last 15 years.
 But running your own business is more than just money; it is a pleasant way of life with the hope of someday getting ahead of the repair game.
 But hey, the to-do list is 20% of what it once was.

 The total bill for improvements in 15 years is about $500,000.
 That’s not bad for a 9 room motel!